-Today, we’ll show you exactly what a hybrid work schedule is, how it works, and how to manage both individual and collaborative hybrid work schedules.
+Today, we’ll show you exactly what a hybrid work schedule is, how it works, and how to manage this modern take on office schedules so your remote employees and onsite contributors are in harmony.

 What is a hybrid work schedule?

-- Hybrid: a combination of the other 2 models.
+- Hybrid: A combination of the other two models

 Now that you understand the basics of hybrid work schedules, let’s explore the different pros and cons involved.